Be sure to read and comply with these guidelines to make the move from your room hassle-free.

 Only those providers listed above are permitted on campus and authorized to enter dormitories.
 This list continues to be updated as new providers receive University approval .

 Except when contracting with the Moving and Storage Agency, it is your responsibility to be present in your dorm at the time of service.

 It is a violation of University policy for you to contract storage and moving services with unapproved providers .

 - You may bring a moving truck up to 15 feet onto campus.

 - This length represents the cargo box attached to a majority of moving trucks made available by most rental truck agencies.
 This length also allows ample cargo capacity for studio apartments and 1-2 bedroom units.

-- For moving trucks longer than 15 feet, short-term parking will be made available in a University Lot for temporary loading.
+- For moving trucks longer than 15 feet, short-term parking will be made available in Lot 20 for temporary loading.
 Push carts will be provided, as available.

 - You may bring a trailer up to 10 feet onto campus.

 - This length specification accommodates the University’s many narrow walkways and sharp angle turns, which make the movement of trailers very difficult and unsafe.